-Chapter Policy Number Policy Name 2016 LD Policies Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/19 LP Policies Changes Made Focused Changes Impacts of Development BE17 Parking Standards N/A (+) No changes made (+) BE18 Green and Blue Infrastructure (++) Policy name change from Green Infrastructure to Green & Blue Infrastructure (++) No changes made (++) BE19 Access to Nature N/A (++) No changes made (++) BE20 Allotment and Community Food Growing Space N/A (+) No changes made (+) BE21 Protecting Land for Gardens N/A (N) No changes made (N)
+Chapter Policy Number Policy Name 2016 LD Policie s Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/1 9 LP Policies BE15 Electric and Low Emission Vehicles N/A (+) BE16 Mitigating the Transport Impacts of Development N/A (+) BE17 Parking Standards N/A (+) BE18 Green and Blue Infrastructure (++) Policy name change from Green Infrastructure to Green & Blue Infrastructure (++) BE19 Access to Nature N/A (++) BE20 Allotment and Community Food Growing Space N/A (+) BE21 Protecting Land for Gardens N/A (N) BE22 Open Space in New Development (+) (+) BE23 Open Space, Sport and (++) (++)

-Chapter Policy Number Policy Name 2016 LD Policies Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/19 LP Policies Changes Made Focused Changes BE22 Open Space in New Development (+) (+) No changes made (+) BE23 Open Space, Sport and Recreational Facilities (++) (++) No changes made (++) Housing Provision HP01 Housing Mix (++) (++) No changes made (++) HP02 Protecting the Existing Housing Stock N/A (N) No changes made (N) HP03 Residential Density (N) (N) No changes made (N) HP04 Specialist Accommodation (+) (+) No changes made (+)
+Chapter Policy Number Policy Name 2016 LD Policie s Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/1 9 LP Policies

+Recreational Facilities

+HP01 Housing Mix (++) (++)

+HP02 Protecting the Existing Housing Stock N/A (N)

+Housing HP03 Residential Density (N) (N)

+Provision HP04 Specialist Accommodation (+) (+)

+HP05 Affordable Housing (+) (+)

+HP06 Standards for New Housing (N) (N)

-Chapter Policy Number Policy Name 2016 LD Policies Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/19 LP Policies Changes Made Focused Changes HP05 Affordable Housing (+) (+) No changes made (+) HP06 Standards for New Housing (N) (N) No changes made (N) HP07 Provision for Gypsies and Travellers / (Previously named Gypsy and Taveller in the 2016 LP) (N) Consideration is needed to identify which sites have the capacity to be intensified and over what period of time, as well as identify what is the maximum density to ensure overcrowding does not occur.
+Chapter Policy Number Policy Name 2016 LD Policie s Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/1 9 LP Policies HP07 Provision for Gypsies and Travellers / (Previously named Gypsy and Taveller in the 2016 LP) (N) Consideration is needed to identify which sites have the capacity to be intensified and over what period of time, as well as identify what is the maximum density to ensure overcrowding does not occur.
 The Gypsy and Traveller policy was split into five policies to address specific situations experienced within the borough.
 There is often a conflict between the green belt policies, the location of traveller pitches, and borough's ability to meet its need.
-The five policies aim (N) No changes made (N)
+The five policies aim to resolve this so that when a need for additional pitches is identified planning permision can be granted within a specific criteria.
+(N)